germs-lab/amplicon_pipelines/sequence_analysis_details_explained.md

 General Procedures:
 ------------------
 1. Use RDP's pandaseq (RDP_Assembler) to construct good quality full length sequences (assembled fastq).
 2. Use RDPTools/SeqFilters to check barcodes quality and split them into different sample directories (ONLY barcodes need to be reverse complimented, sequences are in the correct orientation).
-3. Bin assembled sequences into different sample files.
+3. Combine all good quality sequences.
-4. Check for chimeras using usearch (uclust and uchime)
+4. Check for chimeras using usearch (denovo and reference based)
 5. For ITS, use usearch to pick OTU.
-For 16S, if you have weeks, use RDPToools/AlignmentTools to align sequences and then cluster using RDPTools/mcCluster.
+For 16S, if you have weeks, use RDPToools/AlignmentTools to align sequences and then cluster using RDPTools/mcCluster (2 weeks for ~1 million unique sequences).
 If you don't want to wait for weeks, use cd-hit for OTU picking.
 6. Once you have generated the representative sequences for each OTU, use RDPTools/Classifiers to identify taxonomy.
 6. R for analysis